-Furthermore, in March 2022, as a PR activity for promoting understanding among general customers of the need for AML/CFT, leaflets titled "Notice to customers using funds transfer companies" and "Understanding and cooperation requested regarding regular verification of customer information by funds transfer companies" were prepared jointly with the FSA, asking for customers' understanding and cooperation regarding AML/CFT.
-The leaflets were posted on the homepage of JPSA, and JPSA supported efforts by members to make use of the leaflets by downloading them or posting them on their homepages for purposes of advertisement and awareness-building targeting customers.
+Furthermore, in March 2022, as a PR activity for promoting understanding among general customers of the need for AML/CFT, leaflets titled "Notice to customers using funds transfer companies" and "Understanding and cooperation requested regarding regular verification of customer information by funds transfer companies" were prepared jointly with the FSA.
+The leaflets can be found on the webpage of the JPSA, and the JPSA supports efforts by members to make these leaflets available for downloading and through other channels for purposes of publicity and awareness-building targeting customers.